We are Marshmallow Financial Services Limited (“we”, “our”, “us”) and operate under the name of Marshmallow.

 Information from any social network or online account that you share with us.

-Or if we must disclose your personal data to comply with the law, or to enforce our Terms and Conditions or other agreements; or to protect the rights, property, or safety of us, our customers, or others.
+We'll also share it to comply with the law; to enforce our Terms and Conditions; or to protect the rights, property or safety of us, our customers or others.

 You have a right to:

 - Access the personal data we hold about you, or to get a copy of it.